argonautproject/us-core-patient-data-feed/spec.md

 - Servers SHALL support:
   - `resource-create`: A resource has been created
+  - `resource-update`: A resource has been updated (this is a superset of `resource-finalize`)
   - `resource-delete`: A resource has been deleted
   - `resource-finalize`: A resource has reached a state that is considered complete or ready for use.
 This includes, but is not limited to:
     - Entering a status such as "final" or "completed"
     - Reaching a point where the resource is considered clinically relevant and actionable
-    - This state may still be subject to future updates, such as amendments, corrections, or status changes to "entered-in-error"
+    - This state may still be subject to future updates, such as amendments or corrections

-- Servers SHOULD support:
-  - `resource-update`: A resource has been updated (excluding status changes that would trigger `resource-finalize`)
+Note: A single change to a resource may trigger multiple events simultaneously (e.g., both `resource-update` and `resource-finalize`).

-For all supported profiles, Servers SHALL support the following resource-specific events:
+Servers SHALL also support the following resource-specific events:

 - US Core DocumentReference:
   - `note-sign`: A clinical note has been signed